Coffee beans, mug of coffee, plant, and coffee maker on a counter in front of a window.

 Tip 3: Optimal Brewing Temperature

-The brewing temperature is crucial to achieve a perfect cup of white coffee.
+The brewing temperature is crucial to achieving a perfect cup of white coffee.
 Contrary to a regular coffee brew, the best way to brew white coffee is at a significantly lower temperature.
 To fully extract the mild and nutty flavors characteristic of white coffee, use water heated to around 93°C (200°F), slightly less than the temperature you would use for regular coffee.
 Avoid boiling the water, as it can cause bitterness.

 1. Preheat your coffee equipment before brewing to maintain a consistent brewing temperature.